More about Fit For Good

 Comfortable clothing that you can move around in and trainers or plimsolls.
 A short sleeved shirt with a jumper or fleece that you can easily take off as you warm up works well.

-All equipment needed will be provided in the class.
 If you wish to purchase equipment for home use, we can help you buy what you need.

 Wheelchair users are welcome in all sessions and most of the online exercises can be done seated.

 Subscribe to the Fit For Good newsletter for our latest news.